Bodacious/Postcode-Searcher/README.md

 ### WebMock

 Webmock, annoyingly, will try to update driver versions while you run your tests.
-If you're also blocking external requests (which I do in this app) then this is blocked and will result in a confusing error about Chrome or Mozilla.
+If you're also blocking external requests (which I do in this app) then this blocks the driver download and will result in a confusing error about Chrome or Mozilla.
 To fix this, comment out the `WebMock.disable_net_connect!(allow_localhost: true)` and uncomment the line below `WebMock.allow_net_connect!` then run the tests again.
 Once the drivers have been updated, remember to switch those configurations back to the way they were.

 ### Outward searches only